Join us for a 60-minute Twitter chat with our panel experts. All stakeholders locally and globally are welcome.

 Moeketsi Modisenyane – @moeketsimodise1

-President of the Public Health Association of South Africa (PHASA) and Director of International Health and Development at the National Department of Health.
+Moeketsi is the president of the Public Health Association of South Africa (PHASA) as well as Director of International Health and Development at the National Department of Health.

 Rene Sparks – @rene_sparks